bungbungs/bungbungCar/README.md

 A auto driving car project using two MPU (master and slave) The boards control the parts of the car(e.g. wheels, ultrasonic sensors, buzzer, etc.) and communicate each other when needed.
-The software architecture is like the following
+The software architecture is like the following:

 <img width="644" alt="붕붕이 구조" src="https://user-images.githubusercontent.com/22390526/62760996-5f7c9c80-bac0-11e9-8ace-55fe7c4d953a.png">